kubernetes/kops/docs/operations/karpenter.md

 kOps will ignore the InstanceGroup `spec.subnets` configuration and unconditionally add all subnets eligible to run Nodes to all Provisioners.
 It is not currently possible to create Provisioners limited only to certain subnets.

-### CNI expectations

-Karpenter assumes the CNI is `amazonaws` when it calculates the maximum number of Pods that fit on a node.
-For other CNIs this means that Karpenter will calculate too few Pods on for smaller instances and too many Pods on larger instances.
-The default Karpenter-managed InstanceGroup is configured to avoid very large instance types for this reason.

 ### Karpenter-managed Launch Templates

 On EKS, Karpener creates its own launch templates for Provisioners.
 These launch templates will not work with a kOps cluster for a number of reasons.
 Most importantly, they do not use supported AMIs and they do not install and configure nodeup, the instance-side kOps component.
 The Karpenter features that require Karpenter to directly manage launch templates will not be available on kOps.